Global People Power’s Constitution requires your input. To help create the constitution, please join our Constitution Forum.

 Through the internet and modern communications [vi] we can mobilise local to global grassroots support and participation.
 As Jimmy Wales, the Founder of Wikipedia says, “Most people are pretty sensible.”
 We are highly empathic [vii] intelligent beings.
 A great many of us are desperate to find new ways to take responsibility for the world’s problems [viii].
 Let’s help each other find each other.

-Many new forms of direct, open and participatory web-based governance have emerged in recent years [ix].
-Global People Power aims to compliment this movement by encouraging global unity in diversity.
+Many new forms of local, national, and global direct, open and participatory web-based governance have emerged in recent years [ix].
+Global People Power aims to complement this movement by encouraging local to global unity in diversity.
+We will follow the principle of “the power of subsidiary.”
+This is where local decisions are made locally and global decisions are made globally all functioning for the benefit of the whole in the understanding that ultimately, everyone and everything is interconnected as whole-systems within whole-systems.
 It is not a question of either-or campaigning, but both-and.

 Reform or revolution?